Clay-Ferguson/quantizr/README.md

 ## A new Kind of CMS with ChatGPT and Social Media features

-Quanta is a new kind of [Social Media](https://quanta.wiki/?view=feed) and Content Management platform, with powerful [features](https://quanta.wiki/n/features) including:
+Quanta is a new kind of Content Management platform, with powerful [features](https://quanta.wiki/n/features) including:

 * wikis & micro-blogging
 * [ChatGPT Question Answering](https://quanta.wiki/n/gpt-ai)